-- 1. This financial product promotes environmental and social characteristics described below, while limiting the weight of issuers with low ESG quality. - 2.
-Even if this financial product only promotes environmental and social characteristics and does not have as its objective sustainable investments, it is still committed to invest at least 21% of its net assets in issuers which have been defined "SFDR" sustainable, under the criteria set into an algorithm developed internally by the Manager.
-Sustainable issuers pass a "good governance" test, a good E and S quality test and a "do no significant harm" DNSH- test (based on the "principal adverse impacts" indicators) and contribute positively to environmental and or social thematics. - 3.
-In particular, this financial product promotes both the preservation of the environment and natural resources, and fair work conditions, democracy and human and social rights on the social side, as pursued by government issuers.
-From a corporate point of view, this financial product promotes also the fight against climate change, the respect of human rights, the protection of human health, the protection of human well-being. - 4.
+- 1. This financial product promotes environmental and social characteristics, while limiting the weight of issuers with low ESG quality. - 2.
+Although this product only promotes environmental and social characteristics, it does not have sustainable investment objective. - 3.
+In particular, the product only promotes the preservation of the environment and natural resources, and fair work conditions, democracy, human and social rights on the social side, as pursued by government issuers.
+For corporate issuers, it also promotes the fight against climate change, the respect for human rights, the protection of human health, and the protection of human well-being. - 4.
 The responsible investment strategy is to pursue the environmental and social characteristics described in the previous point and the limitation of investment in low quality ESG issuers, following, in addition, the allocative criteria described in the next point. - 5.
-A minimum proportion of 85% of the financial product net assets are invested in issuers which promote the environmental and social characteristics, in accordance with the binding elements of the investment strategy, and which have an ESG Combined Score higher than 25.
+A minimum proportion of 85% of the financial product net assets are invested in issuers which promote the environmental and social characteristics as detailed in the sections above and which have an ESG Combined Score higher than 25.
 Investments in any financial products classified as either Article 8 SFDR or Article 9 SFDR are also considered to be aligned with the environmental and social characteristics promoted by the financial product.
-The financial product invests at least 21% of its assets into issuers SFDR sustainable, as defined by an algorithm developed by the Manager.
-Up to 15% of the financial product's net assets may be invested in money market instruments or consists of margins, collateral and market value of derivative instruments, or a mix of those and investments in issuers that have no ESG Combined Score or have an ESG Combined Score lower than 25 (provided they have passed the good governance test), subject to a maximum limit of 10% of the financial product net assets for the latter. - 6.
+Up to 15% of the financial product's net assets may be invested in money market instruments or consists of margins, collateral and market value of derivative instruments, or a mix of those and investments in issuers that have no ESG Combined Score or have an ESG Combined Score lower than 25 (limited to corporate issuers, assuming they have passed the good governance test), subject to a maximum limit of 10% of the financial product net assets for the latter. - 6.
 Environmental and social characteristics are pursued by the Portfolio Management team on a discretionary basis.
 The Manager's Risk Management team monitors the adherence of the portfolio to its strategy on an ongoing basis. - 7.
 The methodologies, used for assessing the environmental and social characteristics of the countries and investee companies and for identifying issuers subject to exclusion, are those developed by the third-party providers specifically selected by the Manager. - 8.
-The data are those produced by the third-party providers and can be either those reported by the companies themselves or estimated by the provider (see paragraph h) below); they are managed and processed electronically, via computer flows that directly connect the third-party providers with the Manager's Risk Management team.
+The data are those produced by the third-party providers and can be either those reported by the companies themselves or estimated by the provider (see paragraph (h) below); they are managed and processed electronically, via computer flows that directly connect the third-party providers with the Manager's Risk Management team. - 9.
+The main limitations of the analysis methods are the degree of coverage of portfolio issuers by external providers, possible inaccuracies resulting from the normalization of different measurement systems used by different providers, and the use of data estimated by them.

-- 9. The main limitations of the analysis methods are the degree of coverage of portfolio issuers by external providers, possible inaccuracies resulting from the normalization of different measurement systems used by different providers and the use of data estimated by them. - 10.
-The correct application of ESG assessments is ensured by the automatic way in which they are downloaded or transposed, as well as by the parameterization of ESG limits in the front office and Risk Management system. - 11.
+- 10. The correct application of ESG assessments is ensured by the automatic way in which they are downloaded or transposed, as well as by the parameterization of ESG limits in the front office and risk management system. - 11.
 With reference to active shareholding practices, the SGR, in addition to adhering to the Italian Stewardship Principles issued by Assogestioni, has prepared a documented and publicly available policy "ANIMA Engagement Policy," summarized in paragraph k) below. - 12.
 The financial product does not have a reference benchmark for the purpose of measuring the achievement of its promoted environmental or social characteristics.